Skip to main content

 Once the issue is resolved, you formally close the alert.
 This process typically requires you to provide a resolution note or select a closure reason, ensuring that the alert’s lifecycle is fully documented for future reference and compliance.

-You can select the following predefined reasons from the dropdown:
+You can select the predefined reasons, such as Cancelled, Closing, Done, Fixed, and NoFix from the dropdown.

 View alert activity